 Kudos to you!
 I think most of us wish we were better at setting goals in all areas of our lives.
 We understand that, theoretically, if we set more meaningful goals we’d likely accomplish more meaningful stuff.
 But few of us sit down and record our goals, say nothing of maintaining them on a regular basis.

-Let me share some perspective and best practices on goals and sharing them, with a focus on helping each of us get more of the right stuff done each day, each month, each year.
+Let me share some perspective and best practices on goals and sharing them, based on the some principles and skills taught in Getting Things Done®.
 I have found these tips help me get more big projects done without adding to my stress.

 Having Clear Goals Helps You Focus